Colleges and Schools of North Carolina Agricultural and Technical State University: College of Agriculture and Environmental Sciences

 North Carolina A&T is home to the largest agricultural school among historically black universities and is the nation's second largest producer of minority agricultural graduates.
 The College of Agriculture and Environmental Sciences also is a leading producer of minority landscape architects and veterinarians.
 The school is divided into four academic departments: the Department of Agribusiness, Applied Economics and Agriscience Education; the Department of Animal Sciences; the Department of Family and Consumer Sciences; and the Department of Natural Resources and Environmental Design.

 Since 1990, enrollment in the school has increased by 75 percent.
-As of 2012, the total enrollment is 956 students with 777 being undergraduates and 179 students enrolled in the graduate program.
-In the 2011-2012 academic year, the university awarded 132 bachelor's and 65 master's from the college.
+As of 2012, the total enrollment was 956 students with 777 being undergraduates and 179 students enrolled in the graduate program.
+In the 2011–2012 academic year, the university awarded 132 bachelor's and 65 master's from the college.

-The current Dean of the College is Dr. William “Bill” Randle, who assumed leadership in 2013.